OpenEvalProject/evals/manuscripts/elife-56689/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/56689/elife-56689-fig1-v2.jpg)

-**Figure 1.:** Aculops lycopersici is a devastating pest of tomato.(a) Habitus of the eriophyoid mite A. lycopersici.
+**Figure 1.:** (a) Habitus of the eriophyoid mite A. lycopersici.
 Male (left) and female (right) mites are slender, worm-like animals bearing, in contrast to non-eriophyoid mites with four pairs of legs, only two pairs of small legs (indicated by L1 and L2). (b) Low temperature (LT) - scanning electron microscopy (SEM) image of A. lycopersici on a leaf of S. lycopersicum. (c) A. lycopersici populations can rapidly build to extremely large numbers on tomato stems and leaves. (d) A. lycopersici damage of heavily infested tomato plants is shown.
 Scale bars in panels a and b represent 0.05 mm.

 The mite feeds on plant epidermal cells (Royalty and Perring, 1988), which are relatively low in nutrients, with needle-shaped mouth parts (stylets) that allow the transfer of saliva and the uptake of cell contents (Nuzzaci and Alberti, 1996).
 The first visible signs of a russet mite infestation are a rapid local collapse of the leaf hairs (trichomes) on the stem, leaflet or petiole upon which the mites are feeding (van Houten et al., 2013).
 This is followed by withering and necrosis of infested leaves, which ultimately leads to a bronzed or russet color, from which the mite owes its name (Jeppson et al., 1975; Kawai and Haque, 2004).
 Although it is now a global pest on tomato, it can survive on many related solanaceous plants (nightshade family) such as potato, tobacco, petunia, nightshade, and various peppers (Perring and Farrar, 1986), as well as on a few hosts outside the nightshade family (Perring and Royalty, 1996; Rice and Strong, 1962).